SorrelBrigman/19-bag-o-loot-tdd/README.md

 # 19-bag-o-loot-tdd
-class exercise as introduction to add
+class exercise as introduction to tdd